5 min read

 Using email to notify patients of a data breach

-Email is an efficient way to notify patients about a data breach due to its speed, scalability, and accessibility.
-It allows healthcare organizations to quickly reach many affected individuals without delay, ensuring timely communication in a crisis.
+Email can efficiently notify patients about a data breach due to its speed, scalability, and accessibility.
+It allows healthcare organizations to quickly reach a large number of affected individuals without delay, ensuring timely communication in a crisis.

 Why email is an effective notification method

-The number of individuals who use email has grown from 83.7% in 2013 to 92.4% in 2023.
-The surge in email adoption reflects the increasing reliance on digital communication across various sectors, including healthcare, business, and personal interactions.
+The number of internet users who use email has grown dramatically.
+According to Statista, email penetration rates in the U.S. rose from 83.7% in 2013 to 92.4% in 2023.
+This surge in email adoption reflects the increasing reliance on digital communication across various sectors, including healthcare, business, and personal interactions.
 As more individuals recognize the convenience and immediacy that email provides, it has become a staple in everyday communication, facilitating everything from appointment reminders to important notifications like data breach alerts.
+In healthcare, 1%-10% of patients use email to communicate with their healthcare provider between appointments.
+This existing familiarity makes it an ideal channel for urgent breach notifications.

-Email offers several advantages when communicating a data breach to patients.
-It's fast, scalable, and can reach a large audience within minutes.
-Most healthcare providers already communicate with patients via email, making it a familiar and reliable communication channel.
-However, how a breach notification is framed in an email can significantly impact how patients perceive the situation and the organization's response.
+Most healthcare providers already communicate with patients via email.
+In fact, the study E-mail in patient–provider communication: A systematic review, found that “72% of providers reported using e-mail to communicate with patients.”
+This thus makes email a familiar and reliable communication channel in the industry.
+However, the way a breach notification is framed in an email can significantly impact how patients perceive the situation and the organization's response.

 See also: HIPAA Compliant Email: The Definitive Guide